rotty3000/rotty3000.github.io/_posts/2021-06-13-OSGi-On-Kubernetes-Configuration.md

 ### Mounted files

 You should note that as configured the volume will cause _each key_ in the ConfigMap to be mounted as a separate file in the mount directory (the value of each pair being the contents of the file).
-This is great because FileInstall automatically detects and manages files that end with `.config` (or the older `.cfg`) identified in it's scanned directory. _(Unknown files will be ignored.)_
+This is great because FileInstall automatically detects and manages files that end with `.config` (or the older `.cfg`) identified in it's scanned directory	. _(Unknown files will be ignored.)_

+#### Mounting specific entries

 You _can_ pick and choose which keys of the ConfigMap are loaded as files by adding an `items` array: